-The identification of the LK-T building as a timber-framed structure and the theoretical precedence of the timber frame over the walls for the carrying of the roof during the construction process imply that it is no longer necessary to assume, as the excavators did, that, at the time of the decision to abandon the site, 'the basic construction including the roofing had been completed', with the walls already built to their full height and all posts and the whole roof installed, only to be intentionally dismantled, to a lesser or greater extent, including part of their stone socles at the east and west ends of the building, so as to leave a low and regular mound or tumulus over the entire site (supra, Introduction).
-This is especially true since no large quantities of stone or mudbricks such as those preserved on the stone socle of the walls were found anywhere on the site, either in the building and its fill or in the ramps (Popham et al. 1993, 6, 13, 23, 30) - although it is possible that a different type of mudbrick was used in the upper part of the mudbrick superstructure of the walls (see infra) - and the mound does not appear to have had a regular shape.
-48
+The identification of the LK-T building as a timber-framed structure and the theoretical precedence of the timber frame over the walls for the carrying of the roof during the construction process imply that it is no longer necessary to assume that, at the time of the decision to abandon the site, 'the basic construction including the roofing had been completed' (with walls already built to their full height and all posts and the whole roof installed) (supra, Introduction).
+Nor is it necessary to assume that the building was subsequently largely dismantled, including part of the stone socles of the walls at the east and west ends, so as to leave a low and regular mound or tumulus over the entire site (supra, Introduction).
+This is especially true since no large quantities of stone or mudbricks such as those preserved on the stone socle of the walls were found anywhere on the site, either in the building and its fill or in the ramps (Popham et al. 1993, 6, 13, 23, 30) and the mound does not appear to have had a regular shape.49

 The possibility therefore arises that the differences in the preserved heights of the walls, when not due to stone-robbing or mechanical damage, reflect the state of completion (or incompleteness) of the walls.
-The construction of the walls could have reached different stages in different parts of the building, with their mudbrick superstructure still largely unfinished, whether its upper part was intended to be made of the same type of gritty, brown mudbricks as those preserved on the walls - in which case the remaining mudbricks would still have to be brought to the site - or of the smooth mudbricks of various colours, which formed the
+The construction of the walls could have reached different stages in different parts of the building, with their mudbrick superstructure still largely unfinished, whether its upper part was intended to be made of the same type of gritty, brown mudbricks as those preserved on the walls or of the smooth mudbricks of various colours, which formed the main body of the ramps.50